golincode/guides/setup-ruby.md

 ## tl;dr / cba

+If you have RVM installed, please remove it:

+	$ rvm implode

+You may need to remove some lines from your shell profile (.bash_profile / .zshrc) to get this finished.

-Rune the following in your command line:
+Run the following in your command line:

 	$ curl https://raw.githubusercontent.com/wearearchitect/guides/master/install_ruby.sh | bash